-IT teams at companies, nonprofits, and governments are increasingly interested in digital sustainability.
-Their impact on the climate effects of online computing is enormous.
-You can greatly amplify your climate action by raising awareness and interest in cloud sustainability where you work.
+Technology teams at companies, nonprofits, and governments are increasingly interested in digital sustainability.
+Their power to reduce the negative impacts of online computing is enormous.
+You can greatly amplify your own impact by raising awareness and interest in sustainable computing where you work.
 Consider these ideas:

-- Ask your company's IT managers if they are exploring green IT practices. - Share the Cloud Sustainability Watch website with your company's IT managers. - □ Recommend the IT Leader's Cloud Sustainability Toolkit on the Cloud Sustainability Watch website. - Ask your company's webmaster if the hosting service is green.
-You can also ask what policy is in place for tracking the GHG emissions of the company website and its usage.
+- □ Ask your company's technology teams if they are exploring sustainable computing practices. - □ Share the Cloud Sustainability Watch website. (https://cloud.sustainability.watch) - □ Recommend the Tech Professinal's Guide to Sustainable Computing (free PDF on the Cloud Sustainability Watch website). - Ask your company's webmaster if the hosting service is green.
+You can also ask what policy is in place for tracking the carbon emissions of the company website and its usage.